adi00005/portfolio/README.md

 ## 🌟 Credits

-This project was created with ❤️ by [Aditya Khadaki].
+This project was created with ❤️ by Aditya Khadaki.
 If you like it, feel free to ⭐ this repository and share!